brochure "Partizanski spomenik u Mostaru" (1980)

 Velija O. HUJDUR

 VELIJA HUJDUR, son of OMER, born on October 25, 1913, in Medanići near Gacko*.
 He was a tinsmith.
-He received his education in Mostar, where he lived with his family and worked at the Tobacco Factory in Mostar.
-He was a pre-war member of the Communist Party of Yugoslavia (KPJ), a trade union official, and an activist and functionary of the FC “Velež”.
-After the September demonstrations in 1940 in Mostar, he sought refuge in Sarajevo.
-Upon his return to Mostar in January 1941, he was arrested and taken to the Lepoglava prison, handed over to the Ustasha in April 1941, and in July of the same year, he was taken to the Jasenovac concentration camp, where he was killed.
+He was educated in Mostar, where he lived with his family.
+As a young man, he worked in the tinsmith workshop of revolutionary Gojko Vuković near Čardak by the Old Bridge in Mostar, and later in the Tobacco Factory.
+A pre-war member of the Communist Party of Yugoslavia, he was a trade union official, activist, and official of the Workers’ Sports Club “Velež.”
+After the September demonstrations of 1940 in Mostar, he went into hiding in Sarajevo.
+Upon returning to Mostar in January 1941, he was arrested and taken to the Lepoglava camp.
+Like other Mostar communists, he was handed over to the Ustaše in April 1941 and in July of that year deported to the Jasenovac concentration camp, where he was killed.

 “From this place, in September 1940,